salacika/DE1SQL/SQL6/README.md

 SELECT * FROM product_sales WHERE product_sales.Brand = 'Vintage Cars';
 ```

 `Note` the content of Views are generated on-the-fly.
-For performance reasons, in analytics so called materialized views are prefered on large data set.
-This is not supported by MySQL but there are several ways to implemented.
+For performance reasons, in analytics, so called materialized views are prefered on large data set.
+This is not supported by MySQL, but there are several ways to implemented.
 Here is an example: https://fromdual.com/mysql-materialized-views